Ellie Roebuck: Youth

 Roebuck played in the 2016 U-17 European Championship, helping her team win third place.
 This qualified England for the 2016 U-17 World Cup in Jordan, where Roebuck played in all four games until her team was defeated in the quarterfinals by defending champions Japan.
 Roebuck was part of the England squad that won the bronze medal in the 2018 U20 World Cup in France, however, she was an unused substitute in all fixtures behind Sandy MacIver.
 In April 2017, she played in the second qualifying round for the 2017 U-19 European Championship in the 7–0 win against the Czech Republic.

 Senior

 In October 2018, England manager Phil Neville named Roebuck and Manchester City team-mate Georgia Stanway in his squad for the first time.
 Roebuck made her senior team debut as a 79th minute substitute for Mary Earps on 8 November 2018 against Austria.
 She made her first start, before being replaced by Earps at half time, in a 2–1 win against Spain on 9 April 2019.

-In June 2022, Roebuck was included in the England squad which won the Euro 2022.

-On 31 May 2023, Roebuck was named to the squad for the 2023 World Cup in July 2023.
+Roebuck was included in the England squad which won the Euro 2022 as well as the 2023 World Cup.
+Having missed previous camps she returned to the squad in November 2025, and in February 2026, was selected for 2027 FIFA Women's World Cup qualification matches, again replacing Khiara Keating.